shubhlovesdata/Unified_Mentor_Internship_Projects/Iris Classification/README.md

 The models achieve high accuracy due to the well-structured and separable nature of the Iris dataset.

-## Tech Stack
+---

+## 🔍 Result Analysis
+- All models performed well with **high accuracy**, indicating the dataset is well-structured and separable.
+- **Support Vector Machine (SVM)** achieved the **highest accuracy (98.33%)**, making it the best-performing model for this project.
+- Logistic Regression and KNN also showed strong performance, confirming the reliability of the feature set.
+- Decision Tree performed slightly lower but still achieved good accuracy.

+---

+## 🛠️ Tools & Technologies
 - Python
-- Pandas, NumPy
+- NumPy
+- Pandas
-- Matplotlib, Seaborn
+- Matplotlib / Seaborn
 - Scikit-learn
+- Jupyter Notebook

+---

-## Outcome
+## 🚀 Conclusion
-This project demonstrates a complete machine learning workflow, from data exploration to model evaluation, and serves as a strong foundation for understanding classification algorithms.
+This project demonstrates how different machine learning algorithms can be applied to a classification problem and compared effectively.
+Among all models, **SVM proved to be the most accurate** for Iris flower classification.

 ---

 ⭐ If you find this project useful, feel free to star the repository!